 - Identify the specific physical feelings associated with anxiety and whether you are having any frightening thoughts that are adding to the fear.

-It is important to stay safe and follow your emergency planning.
+It is important to stay safe and follow your emergency plan.

-- view national warnings on the Bureau of Meteorology website
+- continue to check the Bureau of Meteorology website

-- contact your state’s or territory's local motoring authority to monitor road closures.
+- contact your state or territory's local motoring authority to monitor road closures

 If you feel your home is threatened, or authorities have told you to leave, you should make your way to an emergency evacuation centre.
-These are run by the Australian Red Cross and supply basic needs such as food, clothing and shelter.
-You can locate them though your local police or by contacting the Australian Red Cross (see phone numbers under 'Where to get help?' below).
+Check your local council's website or social media accounts if you do not know where they are.

-These are normal feelings, and talking about how you feel and seeking support from friends, family and the community can help enormously. beyondblue and Lifeline have developed resources containing advice for people dealing with the emotional impact of a natural disaster.
-Also, talk to your doctor, who will have access to support that could help you after a disaster.
+These are all normal feelings, and talking about it and seeking support from friends, family and the community can help enormously.
+Beyond Blue and Lifeline have advice for people dealing with the emotional impact of a natural disaster.
+Also, talk to your doctor, who has access to support that could help you after a disaster.

 There may also be practical issues to sort out, such as finances and insurance.

-- emergency and disaster assistance in each state and territory
+- Contacts for emergency and disaster assistance in each state and territory